CarlosOT2/GestaoProdutosVendas/.docs/en/How to Configure Task Scheduler.md

 &lt;/QueryList&gt;
 </code></pre>

-7. Click Ok, Click Ok again
+7. Click on Ok, Click on Ok again
 8. Go to `General`, in section `Security options` select the option `Run whether user is logged on or not`
 9. Finish it by clicking on Ok